hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractCallLocalQuery"></a>

 ### ContractCallLocalQuery
  Call a function of the given smart contract instance, giving it functionParameters as its inputs.
-It will consume the entire given amount of gas.
+It will consume the entire given amount of gas.<BR>This is performed locally on the particular node that the client is communicating with.
+It cannot change the state of the contract instance (and so, cannot spend anything from the instance's cryptocurrency account).
+It will not have a consensus timestamp.
+It cannot generate a record or a receipt.
+The response will contain the output returned by the function call.
+This is useful for calling getter functions, which purely read the state and don't change it.
+It is faster and cheaper than a normal call, because it is purely local to a single  node.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |